Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation

 \subsubsection{Comparison with the Work in \cite{GEMM}}

-It is interesting to note that, though with different motivations, problem (P) is in the same form as the problem considered in \cite{GEMM}, where one-bit precoding design for QAM modulation based on the SEP metric is studied.
-In contrast to our proposed approach that deals with the non-smooth objective, the authors in \cite{GEMM} developed a penalty method based on a smooth approximation.
-Specifically, they applied the log-sum-exponential approximation to the maximum function and added a negative square penalty term, i.e., $-\lambda\|\x\|_2^2$, to the objective.
-In order to obtain a tight approximation, the smoothing parameter should be chosen as small as possible, while a small smoothing parameter will result in a large Lipschitz constant of the gradient of the objective, which further leads to slow convergence.
-Therefore, the choice of the smoothing parameter is a key factor that affects the performance of their algorithm.
-In contrast, our proposed approach deals with the non-smooth objective \emph{directly} and does not involve any smooth approximation, and thus avoid the dilemma of the choice of the smoothing parameter.
-Nevertheless, the resulting non-smooth penalty model (P$_\lambda$) seems more challenging to solve than the smooth penalty model in \cite{GEMM}.
-In the next section, we shall propose an efficient algorithm for solving problem (P$_\lambda$) by taking care of its special structure.
+It is interesting to note that, though with different motivations, problem (P) is in the same form as the problem considered in \cite{GEMM}, { where one-bit precoding design for QAM modulation based on the SEP metric is studied.} In contrast to our proposed approach that deals with the non-smooth objective function, the authors in \cite{GEMM} developed a penalty method based on a smooth approximation.
+Specifically, they applied the log-sum-exponential approximation to the non-smooth maximum function and considered the following approximation problem of (P):

+For the above (smooth) approximation problem, the following negative square penalty model was proposed by adding a penalty term $-\lambda\|\mathbf{x}\|_2^2$ to the objective and relaxing the discrete constraint into the continuous box constraint: